tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

+**WARNING: This page  is outdated**, at the moment I would recommend compiling with mingw-w64 (instead of mingw32, they are different!) and compile all required libraries yourself or find them pre compiled on the web.

 In this this tutorial I will explain how you get OTClient compiled and running on Windows machines.

 # Microsoft Visual Studio 2015